-densely connected clusters of vertices.
-An effect observed by simulating the FSP is that the fraction of monochrome edges is significantly higher in random geometric graphs compared to Erdős-Rényi graphs, where the fraction stays almost stable around $\frac{1}{2}$ , cf. Fig 1.
+To avoid such undesirable characteristics, we suggest to investigate random geometric graphs [47], like in [42].
+Random geometric graphs demonstrate, in contrast to other random graphs without geometry, such as Erdős-Rényigraphs [48, 49], community structures, i.e., densely connected clusters of vertices.
+An effect observed by simulating the FSP is that the fraction of monochrome edges is significantly higher in random geometric graphs compared to Erdős-Rényi graphs, where the fraction stays almost stable around $\frac{1}{2}$, cf. Figure 1.
 We set out for rigorously proving this phenomenon.
-In particular, we prove for random geometric graphs that there exists a constant c such that, given an edge $\{u, v\}$ , the probability that $\{u, v\}$ is monochrome is lower-bounded by $\frac{1}{2} + c$ , cf. Theorem 6.
-In contrast, we show for Erdős-Rényi graphs that segregation is not likely to occur and that the probability that $\{u, v\}$ is monochrome is upper-bounded by $\frac{1}{2} + o(1)$ , cf. Theorem 17.
+In particular, we prove for random geometric graphs with n vertices that if the expected average degree is $o(\sqrt{n})$, there exists a positive constant c such that, given an edge $\{u, v\}$, the probability that $\{u, v\}$ is monochrome is lower-bounded by $\frac{1}{2} + c$, cf. Theorem 2.
+In contrast, we show for Erdős-Rényi graphs that segregation is not likely to occur and that the probability that $\{u, v\}$ is monochrome is upper-bounded by $\frac{1}{2} + o(1)$, cf. Theorem 5.

 We introduce a general framework to deepen the understanding of the influence of the underlying topology on residential segregation.
-To this end, we first show that a highly decisive common neighborhood supports segregation, cf. Section 3.1.
-In particular, we provide a lower bound on the probability that an edge $\{u, v\}$ is monochrome based on the probability that the difference between the majority and the minority regarding both types in the common neighborhood, i.e., the number of agents which are adjacent to u and v, is larger than their exclusive neighborhoods, i.e., the number of agents which are adjacent to either u or v.
+To this end, we first show that a highly decisive common neighborhood supports segregation,

+- cf. Section 3.1.
+In particular, we provide a lower bound on the probability that an edge $\{u, v\}$ is monochrome based on the probability that the difference between the majority and the minority regarding both types in the common neighborhood, i.e., the number of agents which are adjacent to u and v, is larger than their exclusive neighborhoods, i.e., the number of agents which are - adjacent to either u or v.
 Next, we show that large sets of agents are more decisive, cf. Section 3.2.
-This implies that a large common neighborhood, compared to the exclusive neighborhood, is likely to be more decisive, i.e., makes it more likely that the absolute value of the difference between the number of different types in the common neighborhood is larger than in the exclusive ones.
-These considerations hold for arbitrary graphs.
-Hence, we reduce the question concerning a lower bound for the fraction of monochrome edges in the FSP to the probability that, given $\{u, v\}$ , the common neighborhood is larger than the exclusive neighborhoods of u and v, respectively.
+This implies that a large common neighborhood, compared to the exclusive neighborhood, is likely to be more decisive, i.e., makes it more likely that the absolute value of the difference between the number of different types in the common neighborhood is larger than in the exclusive ones. - These considerations hold for arbitrary graphs.
+Hence, we reduce the question concerning a lower bound for the fraction of monochrome edges in the FSP to the probability that, given $\{u, v\}$, the common neighborhood is larger than the exclusive neighborhoods of u and v, respectively.

 For random geometric graphs, we prove that a large geometric region, i.e., the intersecting region that is formed by intersecting disks, leads to a large vertex set, cf. Section 3.3, and that random geometric graphs have enough edges that have sufficiently large intersecting regions, cf. Section 3.4, such that segregation is likely to occur.
-In contrast, for Erdős-Rényi graphs, we show that the common neighborhood between two vertices u and v is with high probability empty and therefore segregation is not likely to occur, cf. Section 4.
+In contrast, for Erdős-Rényi graphs, we show that the common neighborhood between two vertices u and v is with high probability with non-vanishing probability once their average degree is $\Theta(\sqrt{n})$, suggesting that our theoretical results, which hold up to average degrees of $o(\sqrt{n})$, are close to tight.

+100 empty and therefore segregation is not likely to occur, cf. Section 4.